Unorganized North Algoma District: Goulais Mission

-Hale

-Harmony Bay
+Harmony Beach

-Harmony Bay is a small community built around a beach on Lake Superior.
+Harmony Beach is a small community built around a beach on Lake Superior.

 Havilland Bay

 Havilland Bay is a small unincorporated community built around a beach on Lake Superior.

-Horsey

 Island Lake

 Island Lake (46.6711° N 84.2687°W) is a rural settlement in the Unorganized North Part of Algoma District in northeastern Ontario, Canada.
 It is part of the Aweres local services board and is about 5 kilometres (3 mi) northeast of the community of Heyden, which sits on Ontario Highway 17, and is also 21.1 kilometers (13.1 mi) northeast of Sault Ste.
 Marie, the district seat.
 The settlement is at the junction of Ontario Highway 552 and Ontario Highway 556, and the Algoma Central Railway passes through the community.
 Island Lake was once home to Canadian Military installments—some buildings still remain in the area, however much have been either torn down or completely renovated.
 Island lake was also once the location of a train station—part of the Algoma Central and Hudson Bay Railway's Main Line.

 To see the full—main article, click below.